Psykotikism/Mutant_Tanks/INFORMATION.md

 			// 1/"enabled"/"true"/"on"/"yes": ON
 			"Plugin Enabled"			"1"

+			// The plugin will automatically disable any Mutant Tank whose abilities are not installed.
+			// Note: The abilities cache is only updated when configs are loaded/refreshed.
+			// Note: This setting does not disable Mutant Tanks that do not have any abilities.
+			// Note: Do not change this setting if you are unsure of how it works.
+			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.
+			// --
+			// 0/"disabled"/"false"/"off"/"no": OFF
+			// 1/"enabled"/"true"/"on"/"yes": ON
+			"Check Abilities"			"1"

 			// Mutant Tanks revert back to default Tanks upon death.
 			// Note: This setting can be overridden for each Mutant Tank under the "General" section of their settings.
 			// Note: This feature is simply for cosmetic purposes.
 You do not need to worry about this setting.